 Rural Internet Access Committee

 Are you accessing this webpage from your home via dial-up, satellite, or cell card?
 Are you unserved or underserved by broadband in your area of Wildwood?
 Service is heading your way.
-6 pole locations have been installed to date, spreading wireless broadband signal to these areas, and more pole locations are being rolled out soon.
+29 pole locations have been installed to date, spreading wireless broadband signal to these areas, and more pole locations are being evaluated.

 If you or someone you know are in these areas of Wildwood, please contact the applicable service provider to see if you can be served now, and if not, so you can be notified when service is available to you.